 bio

 Anne Gabriele (b.
-1961) is an artist who explores the natural world from the garden to the ocean using alternative and historic photographic processes.
-She studied photography at School of Visual Arts in New York City.
-Anne works as a photo stylist while remaining committed to her fine art practice.
+1961) is a Brooklyn-born artist who explores the natural world—from the garden to the ocean—using alternative and historic photographic processes.
+Since studying photography at the School of Visual Arts, Gabriele has balanced a career as a photo stylist with a disciplined fine art practice.

 about cyanotype